CodisLabs/codis/README.md

 ## License

-Codis is licensed under MIT
+Codis is licensed under MIT， see MIT-LICENSE.txt